Peace River: Post-settlement

 The rich soils of the Peace River valley in Alberta have been producing wheat crops since the late 19th century.
 In the early 21st century, the BC Grain Producers Association was researching the productivity of wheat and other grain crops near Dawson Creek.
 The Peace River region is also an important centre of oil and natural gas production.
 There are also pulp and paper plants along the river in Alberta and British Columbia.

 The Grenfell was one of the vessels that shipped cargo on the Peace River.

 The Peace River has two navigable sections, separated by the Vermilion Chutes, near Fort Vermilion.

 The first steam-powered vessel to navigate the Peace River was the Grahame, a Hudson's Bay Company vessel built at Fort Chipewyan, on Lake Athabasca.
-Brothers of the Oblate Order of Mary Immaculate built the St. Charles to navigate the upper reaches of the River, from Fort Vermilion to Hudson's Hope.
+Brothers of the Oblate Order of Mary Immaculate built the St. Charles to navigate the upper reaches of the river, from Fort Vermilion to Hudson's Hope.
 Approximately a dozen vessels were to navigate the river.
 Most of the early vessels were wood-burning steamships, fuelled by wood cut from the river's shore.
 The last cargo vessel was the Watson's Lake, retired in 1952.

 Hydroelectric development

 Hydroelectric development began on the Peace River in 1968 and continues to be an important source of renewable energy for British Columbia's main electricity provider, BC Hydro.
-The river’s first dam, the W. A. C. Bennett Dam, was completed in 1968 and is British Columbia's largest dam and the third-largest hydroelectric facility in Canada.
+The river's first dam, the W. A. C. Bennett Dam, was completed in 1968 and is British Columbia's largest dam and the third-largest hydroelectric facility in Canada.
 It supplies over 30% of British Columbia's total power demand.
 Engineers took advantage of the W. A. C. Bennet Dam's large reservoir storage to further develop the river with the Peace Canyon Dam opened in 1980.
-The Site C dam is under construction and scheduled to be finished in 2025; it will further benefit from the upstream dams and generate additional electrical capacity to meet British Columbia's growing demand for green energy and reduce the carbon footprint of residents.
+The Site C dam was finished in 2025; it will further benefit from the upstream dams and generate additional electrical capacity to meet British Columbia's growing demand for green energy and reduce the carbon footprint of residents.
 As of 2020 both the Alberta government and private producers were studying the possibility of hydroelectric development on the Alberta stretch of the river with one run-of-the-river project currently being proposed.